 For those of you thinking of going wide, many non-Amazon publishing platforms use the .epub format.

 So how do you create an .epub file?

-Ellie Stevenson is a Writers’ Coach and the author of three novels.
-Her fourth novel is due out this summer.
-Email me at firstname.lastname@example.org for a free 30-minute, non-obligatory, coaching session to help you achieve your goal.
+Ellie Stevenson is a Book Coach and the author of three novels.
+Her fourth novel is due out in October.
+Email me at email@example.com for a free 30-minute, non-obligatory, coaching session to help you achieve your goal.
 Coaching can make a huge difference.